rrl-katch/rrl-doc/README.md

 ------------------------------------------------------------------------

-# 🔄 Troubleshooting
+# 🔄 Troubleshooting Guide

+### Apache Not Starting

-Apache Not Starting: - Check Port 80 conflict - Stop IIS
+-   Check Port 80 conflict
+-   Stop IIS

+### MySQL Not Starting

-MySQL Not Starting: - Ensure no other MySQL service is running
+-   Ensure no other MySQL service is running

+### Database Error

-Database Error: - Confirm database name is rrl - Ensure MySQL is running
+-   Confirm database name is rrl
+-   Ensure MySQL is running

+### intl Error

-intl Error: - Ensure extension=intl is enabled - Restart Apache
+-   Ensure extension=intl is enabled
+-   Restart Apache

 ------------------------------------------------------------------------